l3das/L3DAS23/README.md

 This script may take long, especially the unzipping stage.

-Alternatively, it is possible to manually download the dataset from [Kaggle](https://www.kaggle.com/l3dasteam/l3das22).
+Alternatively, it is possible to manually download [Task 1](https://www.kaggle.com/datasets/l3dasteam/l3das23-task1) and [Task 2](https://www.kaggle.com/datasets/l3dasteam/l3das23-challenge) from Kaggle.

 The *train360* section of task 1 is split in 2 downloadable files.
 If you manually download the dataset, you should manually merge the content of the 2 folders.
 You can use the function download_dataset.merge_train360().
 Example: